satkins16/gift-organizer-rails/notes.md

 X-Name h3 being removed from new gift form
 X-Thank you checklist
-X-In events show, after submitting an edit gift, changing givers and submitting again redirects to json view -First Edit Gift should be justified left
-X-After Create Gift, first new giver is redirecting to JSON X-Hover not working after submit
+X-In events show, after submitting an edit gift, changing givers and submitting again redirects to json view X-After Create Gift, first new giver is redirecting to JSON X-Hover not working after submit
 X-Add multiple givers
 X-Prevent Multiple same givers
   X-Regardless of capital letters
-  X-Add giver name to error
+  -Add giver name to error